wiltonlazary/lang_ppx/README.md

 #lang_ppx

-PPX that implements ocaml safe class downcast and other goodies.
+Ocaml/ReasonML class downcast and lang goodies.

+To attract imperative people that is accustomed to class flexibilities.